Global Health Studies Minor

 The Global Health Studies Minor

 is a fantastic way to gain hands on experience in the health field.
 This interdisciplinary major requires 15 semester hours with grades of C or better.
 There are four required courses, including an international field experience, and one elective.
 Other courses and courses taken abroad as approved by the College of Health Sciences International Committee may be used to fulfill requirements for these hours.
 Courses that count toward a student's major or other minor requirements can also count toward the Global Health Studies Minor.
 For full details on the minor requirements, please visit the GC Catalog.

 Want to satisfy nearly the entire minor in one semester?
 Check out a program in San Jose, Costa Rica with our partner ISA.
 Take KINS 2313 Introduction to Public Health at Georgia College, and complete the remaining requirements in Costa Rica, in either Fall or Spring semester, by taking Conflict Resolution and Health Care, Costa Rican Healthcare and Tropical Medicine, and 1 elective course.
 It is recommended to also take Spanish for Health Care Professionals on the Costa Rica program, and there are service learning projects available as well.
-Contact firstname.lastname@example.org for more details on how to apply.
+Contact email@example.com for more details on how to apply.
 Summer programs exist for partial completion of the minor.

 How much does the field experience cost?